 ⚫ Built-in user and entity behavioral analytics (UEBA) help in identifying threats and their potential impact.
 Using baseline behavioral profiles of organizations and ML capabilities, Sentinel can detect anomalous behavior, its sensitivity, compromised assets and its impact radius.
 Based on this, security teams can further prioritize their investigation and incident handling.

-The pay-as-you-go model includes billing depending on consumption per gigabyte (GB) for the data volume collected for analysis in Azure Sentinel and stored in Azure Monitor Log Analytics.
-The price shown here is standard for analytics enabled by Azure Sentinel.
+The pay-as-you-go model includes billing depending on consumption per gigabyte (GB) for the data volume collected for analysis in Microsoft Sentinel and stored in Azure Monitor Log Analytics.
+The price shown here is standard for analytics enabled by Microsoft Sentinel.
 It does not cover the related data ingestion charges for Log Analytics.
-Azure Sentinel pricing depends on where you are located in the world as pricing levels differ according to regions and countries.
+Microsoft Sentinel pricing depends on where you are located in the world as pricing levels differ according to regions and countries.

 When choosing the commitment tier, billing is on a fixed fee basis on the selected capacity tier.
 Companies can save up to 60% on the service cost with a commitment tier as compared to a pay-as-you-go model.
 Users can either increase or decrease (every 31 days) their commitment tier capacity based on their usage.